CWEzio/Notes/vscode.md

 - use `alt + number` to navigate between different tabs
 - Use the command in the command palette, like `close all other editors in group`

+## Customize keybindings
+1. Open keyboard shortcuts editor:
+    - `Ctrl+Shift+P` to open the command palette
+    - In the command palette, select command `Preferences: Open Keyboard Shortcuts`
+2. Modify keybindings:
+    - Search for a command, right-click and choose `Change Keybinding`

+You can also modify the keybindings in the `keybindings.json` file.
+You can open this file by command `Preferences: Open Keyboard Shortcuts (JSON)`.
+You can see all the commands that you have customized in this json file.
+> The `-` symbol in front of a command means that you've disabled this command.
+For example:
+> ```json
+>    {
+>    "key": "ctrl+p",
+>    "command": "-extension.vim_ctrl+p",
+>    }
+> ```
+> The command `extension.vim_ctrl+p` is disabled.

 # python
 ## Select notebook kernel
 To select a kernel,  click the `select kernel` button or type `select kernel` in the search palette.